tonyking97/ReactRPC/README.md

 ![badge](https://img.shields.io/badge/build-passing-green?labelColor=444444)
 ![badge](https://img.shields.io/badge/license-Apache--2.0-green)
 ​

 Full featured integration library for React and gRPC-Web.
 Core functions include: packaging the generated proto messages and client stubs, a unified API of gRPC call methods that support Google's and Improbable's gRPC-web specs for unary, client streaming, server streaming and bi-directional streaming.
 ​

+## Note
+The Following improvement are done here, which is not there in parent repo.
+- Fixed an issue with array of objects serialization.
+- Added support for using multiple gRPC services.
+(Now you can create an object for every services and wrap it together)

 # Getting Started
 ## Install
 ```